Man Looks At The Outward Appearance, But The Lord Looks At The Heart

 1 Samuel 16:7

-This is what the Lord said to Samuel, after he had arrived at the house of Jesse, according to the God’s word to him, in order to anoint the next king of Israel.
+These are the words the Lord spoke to Samuel after he had arrived at the house of Jesse, where he had gone, following God’s word to him, in order to anoint the next king of Israel.

 When Samuel first entered and saw Jesse’s son, Eliab, He thought, “surely the Lord’s anointed is before him” (1 Samuel 16: 7), which provoked God to speak these words about how He sees things differently, from the heart.